jphmrst/PLC/index.md

   - [Sources]({{ site.baseurl }}/Sources/): Sources and authors of the material in this course pack

-## Additional sections with course topics to be posted

 ## Functional programming

   - TODO
     - Add `with`
-      - First used in `countoddmembers`, `NatData`
-    - Add pattern matching discussion
+    - Develop pattern matching discussion: point out where we are using patterns in new ways
-    - Add totality discussion
   - [Basics]({{ site.baseurl }}/Basics/): The basics of functional programming
   - [Naturals]({{ site.baseurl }}/Naturals/): Natural numbers